-You are reading the third part of chapter 4 of the book, True Praying in the Holy Spirit, by G.H.C.
+You are reading chapter 4 of the book, True Praying in the Holy Spirit, by G.H.C.
 Macgregor.
 If you are interested in reading the previous chapter, you can find it by clicking on PRAYERPATHWAYS.

 May the riches of the blessings of the Lord come upon your prayer life!